Galapagos Packing List and Boutique

 (As recommended by our seasoned Galapagos Experts)

-**Please, be aware that snorkeling gear (mask, snorkel, and fins) is provided as part of your tour, free of charge.
-Short-sleeve (shorty) wetsuits are available onboard for rent.
+NOTE: Be aware that snorkeling gear (mask, snorkel, and fins) is provided as part of your tour, free of charge.
+Short-sleeve (shorty) wetsuits are also available onboard for rent.

 Top 5 Essential Items